 We know that overall, applicants report engaging in pre-application activities at

 less than 50%.
 Did this participation correlate to the way applicants used resources?

 It would seem so.

-Sixty percent of applicants that engaged in prep activities also report consulting the Applicant FAQs, Application Handbook, and Course Listings at least once.
+Sixty percent of applicants that engaged in prep activities also report consulting the Applicant FAQs, Application Guide, and Course Listings at least once.
 And 62% report having at least one resource on hand as they worked through the TMDSAS application.

 A possible conclusion here is that by meeting with their advisors, speaking to TMDSAS at a health professions fair, or attending a TMDSAS workshop, applicants are receiving the message that these resources exist and are heeding the guidance to use them.

 Growth with Time

 Over the past few years TMDSAS has made a targeted effort to “get the word out” about these resources and encourage applicants to use them while completing their application.
 What has been the result?

 We started collecting data on applicants’ reported awareness of resources in EY 2019 and continue to collect this information in our annual applicant survey.

 We can see that over the course of three application cycles, applicant awareness of resources has grown 20%, suggesting that these campaigns have been successful.